hindu-comm/weblogs/manasataramgini/2018/04/2018-04-28_sita-in-the-pyre.md

 Lootika: “But Jukuta you have not stopped on playing on both sides, right?
 Let me remind you we are under no obligation to have you here for these lessons.”
-Vidrum: “Calm\!
+Vidrum: “Calm!
 Let us not get into one of those silly fights of you girls.”
 Sharvamanyu: “I think it began with that article on the Rāmāyaṇa, which Manjukeshi authored for the college magazine, where she accused emperor